ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 This specification employs both the RATS background-check model and the passport model.

 <!--Discuss EAT-->
-One way of conveying attestation evidence is the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}}.
+One way of conveying attestation evidence/ attestation result is the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}}.
-It provides an attested claims set that describes the state and the characteristics of the Attester, which can be used to determine its level of trustworthiness.
+It provides an attested claims set which can be used to determine a level of trustworthiness.
-This specification relies on the EAT as the format for attestation evidence.
+This specification relies on the EAT as the format for attestation evidence and the attestation result.

 <!--Summarize EDHOC {{RFC9528}}.
 Mention EAD fields of EDHOC.-->
 Ephemeral Diffie-Hellman over COSE (EDHOC) {{RFC9528}} is a lightweight authenticated key exchange protocol for highly constrained networks.
 In EDHOC, the two parties involved in the key exchange are referred to as the Initiator (I) and the Responder (R).
 EDHOC supports the transport of external authorization data, through the dedicated EAD fields.
 This specification delivers EAT through EDHOC.
-Specifically, EAT is transported as an EAD item.
+Specifically, EAT is transported as an ead item.
+There are also some new ead items defined in {{ead-items}}.

 <!--Discuss implementation aspects such as the internal attestation service running on the Attester.
 Root of trust.
-Separation between secure and non-secure worlds.--> Typically, the Attester incorporates an internal attestation service, including a specific trusted element known as the "root of trust".
+Separation between secure and non-secure worlds.--> For the generation of evidence in remote attestation, the Attester incorporates an internal attestation service, including a specific trusted element known as the "root of trust".
 Root of trust serves as the starting point for establishing and validating the trustworthiness appraisals of other components on the system.
 The measurements signed by the attestation service are referred to as the Evidence.
 The signing is requested through an attestation API.